-Tips and Tricks to help you Iron Your Pleated Items
+Tips and Tricks to Help You Iron Your Pleated Skirt

 Now that I have a few pleated skirts I did some research on the best way to iron pleats.
 I’ve been experimenting so I thought I might share some of my tips with you.